Eligibility: Bachelor’s Degree Programme in Social Services

 Please read this section carefully if you have one of the following:

-- qualifications outside of Finland.
+- a qualification completed outside of Finland.

 Official translations of certificates

-Each applicant must submit a copy of their qualification certificate translated into Finnish, Swedish or English by an official (authorised) translator, if the original document is in none of these languages.
+Each applicant must also submit a copy of their qualification certificate translated into Finnish, Swedish or English by an official (authorised) translator, if the original document is in none of these languages.
 Translations must be signed and stamped by the translator.

 Applicants with refugee status